Education - Tutoring, Mentoring

 Volunteers support all phases of the Y-NOW program - however, our primary need is for folks to serve as mentors - listening and providing encouragement, support and stability so that these youth might begin to create a future that is distinctly different from the past.
 Volunteering with the Y-NOW program is a great way to gain insight into the lives of today's youth and to connect with people from all over our community.

-Next program cycle will begin early 2013.
+Next program cycle begins September 2014.
 No experience is needed, just heart and commitment.
 Training is provided and typical time commitment is 1 hour a week for 52 weeks.
 For more information, follow this link to watch a video: http://www.youtube.com/watch?v=9QuLBCLPW6M